 Summary

-As climate change is driving increased drought in many forested regions around the world, mechanistic understanding of factors conferring drought resistance in trees is increasingly important.
-The dendrochronological record provides a window through which we can understand how tree size and species’ traits shape tree growth responses during droughts.
+As climate change is driving increased drought frequency and severity in many forested regions around the world, mechanistic understanding of factors conferring drought resistance in trees is increasingly important.
+The dendrochronological record provides a window through which we can understand how tree size and species’ traits shape th species’ growth responses during droughts.

 We analyzed tree-ring records for twelve species of an oak-hickory forest - representing 97% of woody productivity - in the 25.6-ha ForestGEO plot in Virginia (USA) to determine how tree size, microenvironment characteristics, and species’ traits shaped drought responses across the three strongest regional droughts over a 60-year period (1950 - 2009).